viseshrp/workedon/README.md

   --delete                Delete fetched work.
   -g, --no-page           Don't page the output.
   -l, --text-only         Output the work log text only.
-  --tag TEXT              Tag to filter by.
+  -T, --tag TEXT          Tag to filter by.
 Can be used multiple times to filter
                           by multiple tags.
-  --duration TEXT         Duration to filter by.  [default: ""] --date-format TEXT      Set the date format of the output.
+  -D, --duration TEXT     Duration to filter by.  [default: ""] --date-format TEXT      Set the date format of the output.
 Must be a valid
                           Python strftime string.  [env var:
                           WORKEDON_DATE_FORMAT]